Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Wigner's Friend of Deutsch, and other daemons

 \section{Wigner's Friend of Deutsch, and other daemons}

-The "unitary" quantum mechanics is essentially a modification of quantum mechanics which ends its discussion of the measurement process at the level of pre-measurement, but still allows specific outcomes $r_l$ to occur.
-These outcomes are produced with probabilities specified by the Born's rule.
+The ``unitary" quantum mechanics is essentially a modification of quantum mechanics which ends its discussion of the measurement process at the level of pre-measurement, but still allows specific outcomes $r_l$ to occur.
+These outcomes are produced with probabilities specified by the Born rule.

-In relation to the original quantum mechanics, the one before the quantum theory of measurement, the irreversible state update after obtaining a measurement result is not discussed as well as no theory of effectively classical behaviour of measuring apparatuses is introduced. \begin{itemize} \item One could single out the defining aspect of the "unitarian" approach: it is the unacceptance of the irreversibility of the measurement. \end{itemize}
+In contrast with the original quantum mechanics, the one before the quantum theory of measurement, the irreversible state update after obtaining a measurement result is not discussed.
+No theory of effectively classical behaviour of measuring apparatuses is introduced. \begin{itemize} \item One could single out the defining aspect of the ``unitarian" approach: it is the unacceptance of the irreversibility of the measurement. \end{itemize}

-This when translated to quantum mechanics which describes classical behaviour of macroscopic objects as a result of the decoherence process, and thus allows to formulate the quantum measurement theory, {\em as we shall argue} in effect transforms to insistence of the followers of unitary quantum mechanics that any unitary interaction can be in principle reversed.
-Thus, also the measurement interaction presented above can be reversed.
-The quantum measurement theory is dismissed as valid only FAPP.
+This, when translated to quantum mechanics -- which describes classical behavior of macroscopic objects as a result of the decoherence process -- and thus allows to formulate the quantum measurement theory, {\em as we shall argue}, in effect transforms to insistence of the followers of unitary quantum mechanics that any unitary interaction can be in principle reversed.
+Thus, also the measurement interaction presented above can be reversed\footnote{More generally, in unitary quantum mechanics there is no limit on human control of unitary transformations.
+See also Appendix A1.}, {\em and thus measurements are reversible}.
+Yes, mathematically any unitary transformation has its inverse, but in a laboratory one cannot reverse the unitary transformation leading to measurements, see the previous section.

-Note that this possibility of reversing the measurement interaction is the very basis of the Deutsch's version of Wigner's Friend gedanken experiment \cite{Deutsch.85}.
-Also it is a basis of a recent claim that ``quantum theory cannot consistently describe the use of itself" \cite{Frauchiger.18}, and a recent discussion of quantum theory by Brukner \cite{Brukner.18}.
-Also, despite a verbally declared positive attitude to decoherence theory, the Relational Quantum Mechanics (RQM) \cite{Rovelli.96} is essentially based on this, see its recent defence which overtly uses inversion of measurement interaction \cite{Cavalcanti_2023}.
+Note that this possibility of reversing the measurement, or equivalently (see appendix) to measure in a basis containing states describing the entire lab like $\ket{final}_{s\otimes P \otimes D \otimes Env}$, is the very basis of the Deutsch's version of Wigner's Friend gedanken experiment \cite{Deutsch.85}.
+This work is a kind of a defining one for unitary quantum mechanics.
+The controversial problem of Wigner's Friend has been revived in a recent discussion of quantum theory by Brukner \cite{brukner2015, Brukner17, Brukner.18}.
+A claim that ``quantum theory cannot consistently describe the use of itself" \cite{Frauchiger.18} is based on the idea that one can make measurements on entire labs.
+Also, despite a verbally declared positive attitude to decoherence theory, the Relational Quantum Mechanics (RQM) \cite{Rovelli.96} is essentially based on this, see its recent defense which overtly uses inversion of measurement interaction \cite{Cavalcanti_2023}.